matspunt/CellSimGMX/README.md

 Essential (High priority):

 - [ ] Implement virtual site logic --> might need gromacs-2021.6 for this.
+- [ ] For automated simulation running, find a way to deal with freezing simulations (and report in cellsimgmx.log file?)
+- [ ] Write a wrapper for running multiple simulations.
 - [ ] Generate randomly rotated cells within a Layer
 - [ ] Write  ```gromacs.py``` which takes all input files and actually runs and sets up the simulations with error handling --> add to logger!!!
 - [ ] Allow the selection of different tissue layers (like in epidermis).
 Cell type in a layer would be identical.
 At the cell level, multiple cells have to be generated (with also allowed structural differences in nr of particles, radius and shape).
 Layer could be a new object between Cell and Tissue?